MicrosoftDocs/xamarin-docs/docs/android/platform/maps-and-location/maps/maps-api.md

 Each of these events will be discussed in more detail below.

-### Marker Click Events
+### Marker click events

-When the user clicks on a marker the `MarkerClick` event will be raised, and a `GoogleMap.MarkerClickEventArgs` passed in.
+The `MarkerClicked` event is raised when the user taps on a marker.
+This event accepts a `GoogleMap.MarkerClickEventArgs` object as a parameter.
 This class contains two properties:

 -  `GoogleMap.MarkerClickEventArgs.Handled` &ndash; This property should be